hermesthecat/luci-app-unlocker/README.md

 This is an [LuCI](https://github.com/openwrt/luci) module which helps you bypass ISP restrictions based on IP-blocking.
 Unlocker was developed to help you easily configure VPN or any other proxy service to proxy only blocked/restricted traffic right on your OpenWRT-powered router.

-Currently can only work together with Tor and there are only IP blocklists for Russia included.
+Currently module works together with Tor or Wireguard and there are IP blocklists for Russia included.

 **[Installation guide](https://gitlab.com/Nooblord/luci-app-unlocker/blob/master/SETUP.en.md)**